adjkant/sql-sourcery/README.md

 - [X] add user testing library
 - [X] Allowing classical structure use within programs for complex operations
 - [X] dead-reference?
+- [X] Expand the language features to closer match Racket than BSL

+#### 3. Extending Utilities
+These features are not able to be completed in the immediate future but would be helpful additions to the language or deserve consideration:
+- [ ] Create if exists structure create option
 - [ ] easy sourcery-struct equality check

-- [ ] Allow database modification to be reset on error to avoid script errors causing database duplication or data vailidy corruption
-- [ ] Expand available types
+#### 4. Improving Usability and Increasing Complexity
+Future basic additions include:
 - [ ] unmapped structures and abilty to easily map as needed (unmapped, map, mapped?)

-#### 3. Improving Usability and Increasing Complexity
-Once this has been accomplished, we will consider developing the following features if time permits:
+- [ ] Exapnding allowed built-in types and allowing user-defined atomic types
 - [ ] Edit sourcery-load to include where / filtering of loaded results
+- [ ] Allow database modification to be reset on error to avoid script errors causing database duplication or data vailidy corruption

+### 5. Additional Ambitions
+These features are important but challenging future work:
-- [ ] Allowing user-defined atomic types
+- [ ] list type

-#### 4. Additional Ambitions

-These features are not able to be completed in the immediate future but would be helpful additions to the language or deserve consideration:
 - [ ] Supporting mappings for structures within structures
-- [ ] Expand the language features to closer match Racket than BSL
-- [ ] Create if exists structure create option
 - [ ] Life fulfillment